 - Home Price: $173,400 median purchase price; $1,095 median monthly rent

-- Crime Rate: Safer than 66% of cities in the U.S.
+- Crime Rate: Safer than 78% of Florida cities

 - Unemployment Rate: 5.5%

-- Distance from Beach: 2.5 miles (Yacht Club Beach)
+- Distance from Beach: 3 miles (Yacht Club Public Beach)

-One of the most affordable cities in Florida and the eighth largest city in the state, Cape Coral is a family-friendly community perfect for planting roots.
-Located across the Caloosahatchee River from its metro partner Fort Myers, this Southwest Florida city is known for having the most canals in the world with 400 miles of navigable waterways.
-Not only are the canals a huge draw for new residents, but a competitive real estate market for first-time home buyers and rapid growth of local business have also made Cape Coral one of best places to live in Florida.
+One of the safest cities in Florida and the seventh-largest city in the state, Cape Coral is a leisurely, family-friendly community that’s perfect for raising children or retiring.
+Located across the Caloosahatchee River from its metro partner Fort Myers, this beautiful Southwest Florida city is known for having the most canals of any city in the world, with 400 miles of navigable waterways.
+Not only are the canals a huge draw, but a growing real estate market for home buyers has also made Cape Coral an attractive place to live in Florida.
 Additionally, with a pleasant subtropical climate, sandy Gulf Coast beaches, beautiful parks, and weekly farmers markets, there are plenty of fun outdoor activities in Cape Coral for all ages.

 Things to Do in Cape Coral

 Looking for Cape Coral activities?
-Spend the day soaking up the sun with the kids, relaxing in the lazy river, or speeding down water slides at Sun Splash Waterpark.
+Spend the day soaking up the Florida sun with the kids, relaxing in the lazy river, or speeding down water slides at Sun Splash Family Waterpark.
 Learn about Cape Coral’s unique past and roam through the beautiful rose garden at Cape Coral Museum of History.
 Reserve a tee time and challenge your friends to 18 holes or sign up for private lessons at Coral Oaks Golf Course.
-Hike the 6,600-foot trail and go kayaking at the Four Mile Cove Ecological Preserve.
-Browse through fresh produce, seafood, flowers, and more at the Cape Coral Farmers Market.
-Take a tour of the Wicked Dolphin Rum distillery and taste a variety of unique rum flavors made from Florida sugarcane.
-Order Jumbo Lump Crab Cakes with the Famous Fish & Chips at Pinchers.
+Hike the 6,600-foot trail, spot wildlife, or go kayaking at the Four Mile Cove Ecological Preserve.
+Taste a variety of unique rum flavors made from Florida sugarcane—like Banana, Vanilla Bean, and Pineapple—on a tour of the Wicked Dolphin Rum Distillery.
+Order Shrimp Scampi and Pinchers Crab Cakes with the Famous Fish & Chips at Pinchers.
 Indulge in gastropub-fusion dishes like the Crab Rangoon Griller, Galbi Burger, and Baja Boats while sipping craft cocktails at 10 Twenty Five.
 Or enjoy a romantic night out with wine and fusion Mediterranean plates such as Sous Vide Pork Chop, Mozzarella Stuffed Wagyu Meatballs, and Gnocchi Trifolati at Gather.

 - Population: 35,882